 services to promote the improvement of health among the population of our service area, as well as specific populations of interest, through the achievement of targets in our health index priorities.

-- Assure that all MaineHealth member organizations accept accountability for improving the health of the populations they serve.
+- Assure that all MaineHealth organizations accept accountability for improving the health of the populations they serve.

 - Integrate population health strategies, targets, and performance measures into service line development, Patient Centered Medical Home, Accountable Care and other system-wide strategic initiatives.